phawazzzy/AUTO-MAILER/README.md

 I used nodemailer to send the mail.

-ALL I WANTED TO DO WAS AUTOMATE THE PROCESS
+ALL I WANTED TO DO WAS AUTOMATE THE PROCESS.

+This works fine but i had an issue with SMTP server for the mail, I used gmail, but gmail doesnt allow me to send multiple within a specific time i guess.

+A solution for that might be to use MESSAGE QUEUE, but i recently just cjecked it out and i dont know how to apply the knowledge to this problem yet.

+## CONTRIBUTE
+ Fork the project and send a PR i will definately check and approve it